Ford F-Series (fourteenth generation): 2024 refresh

 On the interior, all F-150 models come with a standard 12-inch LCD-based instrument cluster and 12-inch touch-screen infotainment system with Sync 4.
 A head-up display is optional on higher-end trims.
 Other features that are now standard on all models include LED headlights, a blind spot monitor, rear parking sensors, Class IV trailer hitch, and 36-gallon fuel tank (except on PowerBoost or 123" wheelbase models).
 A subscription-based, hands-free driving assistance feature dubbed BlueCruise is now available on XLT (302A) and higher models.

 In terms of powertrain changes, the 3.3-liter V6 engine has been removed from the lineup.
-Instead, the 2.7-liter EcoBoost V6 is now standard on XL, STX, and XLT models; the 5.0-liter V8 is standard on Lariat and Tremor trims (as well as the regular and SuperCrew cabs with the 6.5-foot box); the 3.5-liter EcoBoost V6 is standard on King Ranch, Platinum, and Raptor models; and the 5.2-liter supercharged V8 is exclusive to the Raptor R. Four-wheel drive is now standard on Lariat and higher trims, SuperCrew models with the 6.5' box, and PowerBoost models.
+Instead, the 2.7-liter EcoBoost V6 is now standard on XL, STX, and XLT models; the 5.0-liter V8 is standard on Lariat and Tremor trims (as well as the regular and SuperCrew cabs with the 6.5-foot box); the 3.5-liter EcoBoost V6 is standard on King Ranch, Platinum, and Raptor models; and the 5.2-liter supercharged V8 is exclusive to the Raptor R. Four-wheel drive is now standard on Lariat and higher trims, SuperCrew models with the 6.5-foot box, and PowerBoost models.
 Notably, the SuperCab with the 8-foot box has been discontinued in a first for the F-150 lineup, the EcoBoost badge has been removed from the tailgate, the Heavy-Duty Payload Package has been dropped, and the regular cab is only available with the XL trim.
 Ford has stated that these changes have reduced ordering complexity by 90 percent compared to the previous model year.

-For 2025, lower-end models of the STX, XLT, and Lariat have been introduced, and all Lariat models now feature seats upholstered with a synthetic material called "ActiveX"—a "leatherette" material made from recycled plastic bottles—instead of traditional leather.
+For 2025, lower-end models of the STX, XLT, and Lariat were introduced, and all Lariat models now featured seats upholstered with a synthetic material called "ActiveX"—a "leatherette" material made from recycled plastic bottles—instead of traditional leather.
 Ford's proprietary keypad entry system, marketed as SecuriCode, became optional on XLT and higher trims as a dealer-installed option.